-The concept of collecting a debt may seem simple-a mislead the debtor, might mislead the "least sophisticated person owes you money, so you contact that person to collect.
+The concept of collecting a debt may seem simple-a person owes you money, so you contact that person to collect.
 This concept may seem so uncomplicated that it could be done without the assistance of legal counsel.
 However, for third-party debt collectors, such as collection agencies, such thinking could open a business up to liability.

 There are a number of laws, both at the federal and state level, that regulate the communications that a debt collector can have with a debtor.
 One such law, the Fair Debt Collection Practices Act ("FDCPA"), is a federal law that the prohibits "abusive, deceptive, and unfair debt collection practices."
-What makes a practice "abusive, deceptive, and unfair" may not always be clear.
-That's why from time to time we like to inform you about FDCPA cases so you know about specific examples of when debt collectors may have run afoul of the law and why.
+What makes a practice "abusive, deceptive, and unfair debt collectors may have run afour you about FDCPA cases so you know about specific examples of when debt collectors may have run afoul of the law and why.
 One recent case in the Third Circuit presents such an opportunity.